sisinflab/warprec/warprec/data/README.md

 ## 🔀 Splitter

-The `Splitter` module of WarpRec is dedicated to the split of the data into train, test and validation set.
-The test set is mandatory, while the validation set is optional.
-The module supports different strategies to split the data, in the following section you can find a description of every strategy and how it splits the data.
+The `Splitter` module in WarpRec is responsible for dividing the data into training, test, and optional validation sets.
+While the test set is mandatory, including a validation set is optional.
+The module supports various data splitting strategies, each of which is described in the following section along with how it partitions the data.

 The WarpRec splitting module is built to be efficient on large datasets and also is robust in edge cases where certain users don't respect splitting criteria: in that case WarpRec handles the user by ensuring that he appears inside the training set at least one time.